bird-house/birdhouse-deploy-image-updater/README.md

 # Tests

-E2E integration test with DockerHub and GitHub API mocks are available in `test/integration`.
+E2E integration test with DockerHub API mock available in `test/integration`.
-It mimicks an image tag push on DockerHub, then runs the updater script and checks if a new PR has been opened.
+It mimicks an image tag push on DockerHub, then runs the updater script and checks that the proper commit is made.
+Assumption that the `hub` CLI tool will open the PR properly after then.